Chronic Wasting Disease FAQs

 How can I report a suspect deer?

 You can assist LDWF in disease surveillance by reporting any deer that exhibits CWD symptoms.
-Suspect deer should be reported to the nearest LDWF office.
+Report suspect deer by contacting your nearest LDWF office.

 What is LDWF’s plan of action where CWD is detected in Louisiana?